646-436-7590 · Manhattan & Long Island

 One of the most significant clinical differences between prescription and OTC hearing aid fittings is real-ear measurement verification.
 In a professional fitting, the audiologist places a thin probe microphone in the ear canal to confirm that the device is delivering the prescribed acoustic gain at each frequency.
 Without measurement, the fitting is based on the manufacturer's generic prediction, which research shows matches the real-ear target only about a third of the time.

-The audiological profession's position is not that OTC hearing aids have no value — it is that they are not a substitute for evaluation, and that the decision about which path is appropriate should be an informed one.
+The audiological profession's position is not that OTC hearing aids have no value, it is that they are not a substitute for evaluation, and that the decision about which path is appropriate should be an informed one.
 The evaluation is the investment; the device is the implementation.

 References

 • Nieman, C.L., & Lin, F.R.
 (2023).
 "Expanding access to hearing health care for adults with hearing loss."
-JAMA Otolaryngology.
+JAMA Otolaryngology, Head & Neck Surgery.
 149(2):89–90.